angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

     </section>

 ### Step 4 - Add navigation to the `HomeComponent`
 In a previous lesson you updated the `AppComponent` template to include a `routerLink`.
-Adding that code updated your app to enable navigation back to the `HomeComponent` whenver the logo is clicked.
+Adding that code updated your app to enable navigation back to the `HomeComponent` whenever the logo is clicked.

 1. Confirm that your code matches the following: